Homemade egg noodles are one of my favorite comfort foods.

 You can make them any size you want, but I would suggest making smaller balls (less than the size of your fist).
 The smaller they are, the less time they will need to be cooked.

-And Freeze for Later Use
+Store for Later Use

 You can make a larger batch of these noodles to freeze for later.
 When they are dry, just put them in a freezer bag.